Gerberga of Saxony: Marriages

-Widowhood

-As regent
+Regency

 Louis IV died on 10 September 954.
-At this time, his son and heir with Gerberga, Lothair of France, was only thirteen, and she therefore became regent during his minority.
+At this time, his son and heir with Gerberga, Lothair, was only thirteen, and she therefore became regent during his minority.
 As regent, Gerberga took action to ensure that Lothar could succeed his father.
 She reached an agreement with her brother-in-law Hugh the Great, who had been an adversary to Lothair's father.
 In exchange for supporting Lothair's rule, Hugh was given rule over Aquitaine and much of Burgundy.
 Gerberga did not seek the support of her brother, Emperor Otto I, because the interference of the East-Frankish emperor in West-Frankish affairs would have placed the West-Frankish kingdom in a weak position politically, and angered the West-Frankish nobles.

-After the death of Hugh the Great in 956, Gerberga and her sister Hadwig (who was Hugh's widow) were the heads of the two most powerful dynasties in West Francia.
+After the death of Hugh the Great in 956, Gerberga and her sister Hedwig (who was Hugh's widow) were the heads of the two most powerful dynasties in West Francia.
 Along with their brother, Bruno, who was both archbishop of Cologne and duke of Lotharingia, Gerberga and Hadwig ruled the kingdom, until Lothair came of age.

-As abbess
+Abbacy

 In 959, after Lothair had come of age, Gerberga became abbess of the Benedictine monastery of Notre Dame in Soissons.
 Nevertheless, she remained politically active.
 In 961 she was involved in choosing the new archbishop of Reims, Odalric.
 In 965 she was present at the imperial court in Cologne, when her son Lothair married Emma of Italy, the step-daughter of her brother Emperor Otto I.

-Death

 There is some debate about when Gerberga died.
 She is last documented in May 968.
 Since necrology records indicate that she died on 5 May, her date of death is often given as 968 or 969.
 The death date of 5 May 968 is not possible since Gerberga was still alive on 17 May 968 so her death date could only be in 969 or later.
 Some maintain that Gerberga did not die until 984.
 She is buried in the Abbey of Saint-Remi in Reims, Champagne.